Santo Stanislao dei Polacchi

 Santo Stanislao dei Polacchi (Saint Stanislaus of the Poles, Kościół św.
 Stanisława Biskupa i Męczennika w Rzymie), also known as San Stanislao alle Botteghe Oscure, is a Roman Catholic church in Rome, sited on Via delle Botteghe Oscure in the Sant'Angelo rione.
 It is the national church of Poland in Rome.

 History

 It is on the site of the medieval church San Salvatore in pensilis de Sorraca, built on the remains of the Circus Flaminius (and recorded in several documents between 1174 and 1209).
 An inscription now housed in the entrance of the Palazzo Busiri on via Aurora (all that remains of the medieval church) refers to this church's rebuilding being completed on 28 October 1285 "per venerabilem Hieronymum episcopum Prenestinum".

 Pope Gregory XIII granted the church to the Polish cardinal Stanislaus Hosius, who completely rebuilt the church in 1580 – it became Poland's national church in Rome, re-dedicated to the country's patron saint, Stanislaus of Kraków.
-Its present appearance dates to its rebuilding in the 18th century by Ignazio Brocchi, architect to Stanisław August Poniatowski, king of Poland.
+Its present appearance dates to its rebuilding in the 18th century by Ignazio Brocchi, architect to Stanisław August Poniatowski, king of Polish-Lithuanian Commonwealth.
 Its façade is by Francesco Ferrari and dates to 1735.